 - Do you plan to scale up and add new functionality as the business grows?

-- Will you require software integration now or in the future, with 3rd party software (think accounting software, customer relationship management software, ERP, etc.)
+- Will you require software integration now or in the future with 3rd party software (think accounting software, customer relationship management software, ERP, etc.)

-- Do you anticipate any special coding needs for your site (php, java, .net, etc.)?
+- Do you anticipate any special coding needs for your site (PHP, java, .net, etc.)?

 - What kind of content is being served – will you need a significant amount of reliable bandwidth for an ever-growing audience?